m-lab/epoxy-images/configs/stage1_mlxrom/README.md

 At time of writing it was last updated 2016-07-05 as version "3.4.821".
 These sources are more up to date than the branded "FlexBoot" sources published by Mellanox on their website, last published 2015-05-05 as version "3.4.521".
+Version 3.4.521 includes a bug that prevents reliable downloads of TLS connections, so it is not suitable for our use case.

-The flexboot branch of that repo has ipxe sources up to that date.
+The flexboot branch includes ipxe sources up to 2016-07-05.

 The `src/arch/x86/prefix/romprefix.S` is missing a critical driver version definition with magic constants (i.e. "mlxsign:" in hex) required to recognize